CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

 1. Minimize the Windows Powershell window.

 ### Task 2: Configure iSCSI virtual disks

+In this task, you will be creating iSCSI virtual disks on SEA-DC1.
+This includes establishing PowerShell Remoting sessions to SEA-DC1 and SEA-SVR1, starting the iSCSI Initiator service on both SEA-SVR1 and SEA-SVR2, and creating the iSCSI Target on SEA-DC1.

 >**Important:** The lab uses **SEA-DC1**, which serves as an Active Directory Domain Services (AD DS) domain controller to host shared iSCI storage for a Windows Server-based cluster.
 This is not meant to represent in any way a recommended configuration but rather is done to simplify the lab configuration and minimize the number of lab virtual machines.
 In any production environment, domain controllers should not be used to host shared storage for failover clusters.
 Instead, such storage should be hosted on highly available infrastructure.